duckietown/gym-duckietown/README.md

 [domain-randomization](https://blog.openai.com/spam-detection-in-the-physical-world/)
 and basic differential-drive physics (without acceleration).

-The `Duckietown-v0` environment is meant to connect to a remote server runnin ROS/Gazebo which runs a more complete Duckietown simulation.
+The `Duckietown-v0` environment is meant to connect to a [remote server running ROS/Gazebo](https://github.com/duckietown/duckietown-sim-server) which runs a more complete Duckietown simulation.
 This simulation is often more buggy, slower, and trickier to get working, but it has a more accurate physics model and prettier graphics, but no domain-randomization.

 The `Duckiebot-v0` environment is meant to connect to software running on a real Duckiebot and remotely control the robot.
 It is a tool to test that policies